iamshm/Linux-Unix-Commands/Commands.md

   - Update all or specified packages,use ```sudo yum update```.
 Example for updating specific package: ```sudo yum update mysql```
   - Lists known and installed packages,use ```sudo yum list``` ```sudo yum list --installed```
   - Install requested package,use ```yum install```.
 Example: ```sudo yum -y install firefox```
+  - On Fedora 22 and later, you can also use 'dnf' in place of 'yum'. dnf stands for dandified yum, and is just an updated version of yum.
+Syntax is very similar, Examples would be: ```sudo dnf update``` or ```sudo dnf install```.
+More info on this [here.](https://opensource.com/article/18/8/guide-yum-dnf)

 ## Download YouTube videos on Linux